Self-employment and freelancers in the Coronavirus crisis: Frequently Asked Questions

 More information can be found here: https://www.gov.uk/government/news/self-employed-new-parents-can-claim-support-grant

-Broadly speaking, HMRC's guidance states this is “typically when your business has experienced lower income or higher costs due to coronavirus…there is no minimum threshold over which your business’ income or costs need to have changed”.
+For the first two SEISS grants, HMRC guidance stated a business must be 'adversely affected' - this is “typically when your business has experienced lower income or higher costs due to coronavirus…there is no minimum threshold over which your business’ income or costs need to have changed”.
 There are numerous possible examples of this, including but not limited to: being unable to work due to shielding, self-isolating, or caring responsibilities due to COVID; your business being scaled down, experiencing higher costs, having your supply chain affected, loss of or fewer clients, cancelled contracts, and PPE costs.

 Yes.
 You can apply for Universal Credit while you wait for the payment to come through.
 Provided you meet the eligibility criteria, such as having less than £16,000 in savings, you will be assessed on need – you can also ask for an advance that could be paid out within days.
 A UC application will not affect the grant you receive under SEISS.